 The study system

-We have recently established an urban-rural gradient of nest-boxes for hole-nesting passerines, which connects the almost 500 boxes in the SCENE woodlands to Cochno farm, the Garscube campus and finally to the University of Glasgow’s main campus (fig. top-right).
+We have established an urban-rural gradient of nest-boxes for hole-nesting passerines, which connects the almost 500 boxes in the SCENE woodlands to Cochno farm, the Garscube campus and finally to the University of Glasgow’s main campus (fig. top-right).
 This urban-rural gradient is nicely illustrated by a map of light pollution - one variable affecting biological rhythms (fig. bottom-right).

 This effort has been very effective, as over 70% of nest-boxes were immediately occupied by breeding birds, allowing to test the variation in biological rhythms, behaviour, physiology and genes.
 Our data show that there are indeed very clear differences between Blue and Great tits breeding in the different localities.

 Our earlier work has focused on disruption of biological rhythms, while at SCENE studies have focussed on stress biology, ecology (predation-starvation trade-offs) and experimental eco-physiology.
 The urban-rural gradient addresses these questions.
 We are comparing the timing of breeding, and reproductive success and breeding behaviours between urban and rural birds.
 Future work will involve the mechanistic basis of these differences and will use city and forest populations to investigate possible life-history trade-offs.
 We are also interested in the genomic study of urban adaptation.